Cross-scale predictive dictionaries: Experimental results

-Figure \ref{fig:bayer} shows demosaicing of the Bayer pattern using both the methods.
+Figure \ref{fig:bayer} shows demosaicing of the Bayer pattern using a large single scale dictionary and our proposed method.
 We trained an $8192$ atom high resolution dictionary on $24\times24$ Kodak True color RGB images\cite{kodak} and $512$ atom low resolution dictionary on the patches downscaled to $12\times12$.
 We compare this against $8192$ atom single scale dictionary.
-It took $16$ minutes for the single scale, whereas only $1.5$ minutes for the two scale dictionary.
+It took $16$ minutes for the single scale with an approximation accuracy of 18.45dB, whereas only $1.5$ minutes with an approximation accuracy of 18.43dB for the two scale dictionary.

 Figure \ref{fig:img_visual} shows image denoising at an SNR of $10\textrm{dB}$.
 We perform denoising with the trained RGB dictionaries of $24\times24$ patch and with a patch overlap of $18$ pixels.
-With hardly any reduction in accuracy, our method performs $22\times$ faster. \paragraph{Videos.} We trained an $8192$ atom high resolution dictionary for $8\times8\times16$ video patches and $512$ atom low resolution dictionary for the patches downscaled to $4\times4\times8$.
-We compared the trained dictionaries against an $8192$ atom single scale dictionary obtained using K-SVD.
-We maintained the same sparsity across all the dictionaries.
-Figure \ref{fig:plots}(b), (d) show the performance of our proposed method and conventional K-SVD+OMP for denoising and video compressive sensing where we implemented the temporal sampling method proposed in Hitomi et al.\ \cite{hitomi2011video}.
-Visualization of the recovered frames is shown in Figure \ref{fig:video_cs}.
-The reconstruction accuracy is similar for both methods.

-\paragraph{Hyperspectral images.} We trained over-complete dictionaries from 32 channel (31 channels + 1 channel repeated for computational ease) hyper-spectral images obtained from \cite{chakrabarti2011statistics}.
-An $8192$ atom high-resolution dictionary for $6\times6\times32$ patch and $512$ atom low resolution dictionary for the downscaled $3\times3 \times 8$ was trained using our proposed method, which was compared against an $8192$ atom dictionary learnt using K-SVD.
-We tested the dictionaries for denoising and image demosaicing, the results of which are shown in Figure \ref{fig:plots}(c), and (f) respectively.
-A visualization of the demosaiced images can be seen in Figure \ref{fig:hyper_visual}.

-\paragraph{Light-field images.} We trained over-complete dictionary from data obtained from \cite{pelletier2009acceleration}.
-A 32768 atom high-resolution dictionary for $4\times4\times8\times8$ patch and a $1024$ atom low resolution dictionary for uniformed downscaled $2\times2\times4\times4$ patch was trained using the proposed method, which we compare against a 32768 atom dictoinary learned using K-SVD.
-We tested the dictionaries for denoising and image reconstruction using compressive angle sampling of light-field data \cite{marwah2012compressive}, results of which are shown in Figures \ref{fig:plots}(d), and (h) respectively.
-Reconstruction from compressively sampled light-field on synthetic data from \cite{marwah2012compressive} is shown in Figure. \ref{fig:lf_visual}.
-We obtained a speed up of $15\times$ for reconstruction from compressive sampling.
+With hardly any reduction in accuracy, our method performs $22\times$ faster.
+Figure \ref{fig:im_plots} compares the performance of various dictionaries for denoising and CS tasks for two representative images.
+For CS, we retained known pixel values only at a fraction of the locations and recovered the complete image.
+For both the cases, our dictionary outperforms other methods.
+Speed ups obtained for denoising and CS is summarized in Table \ref{table:mix}.
+With 1dB or less loss in accuracy, our method offers significant speed ups for all image processing tasks.